NickChapman1988/FeelingHungry/README.md

 ## Acknowledgements
 * My Mentor, **Nishant Kumar**, for his guidance throughout this project.
+* John, from Tutor Support, for his valuable assistance.
 * The Slack Community for their help and support.
 * My family and friends for their feedback and help with testing.
 * My wife and son for their endless patience, support and lending of devices for testing!